-- Planning early and saving a few free electives or liberal arts courses to supplement your major-specific can provide you with more flexibility in program options.
+- Saving a few free electives or liberal arts courses to supplement your major-specific coursework abroad can provide you with more flexibility in program options.

 - Always discuss with your academic advisor how the courses you choose to take abroad will count towards your degree.
 To ensure you stay on track to graduation, you will complete a course pre-approval form to determine how credit will be applied to your degree (your study abroad advisor will discuss this in more detail).